darroyolpz/Liquidations/README.md

 Using 10x leverage, if price goes 3% in favor to your position, profit goes up 3% x 10 = 30%.
 That simple.
 Of course the risk is, price goes against your position and you lose money at a faster pace.

 Many traders are afraid of leverage, because you can lose all your money much faster.
-In the example above, if price goes 10% against your position, you lose all your money, aka getting liquidated.
+In the example above, if price goes 10% against your position, you lose all your money, also known as **getting liquidated**.

 When the coin reaches your liquidation price, the exchange close your position at market price.
 This is where liquidity is generated.